JohnDennisJackson/NextJSFlaskExample/README.md

 3. Run 'conda env create -f conda_env.yml'
 4. Run 'conda activate NextJSFlask'

-Your prompt should now be prefixed with (NextJSFlask)
+Your prompt should now be prefixed with (NextJSFlaskEnv)

 ## Start the API
 1. Navigate to 'API' folder